CerulloE1996/BayesMVP/README.md

 **🚧 Early release - Breaking changes expected until v1.0**

 ### Current Status: Alpha
-- ✅ Core functionality working
+- Core functionality should be mostly working.
-- ✅ Successfully used in research (10,000+ model fits for LC-MVP and latent_trait models)
+- Successfully used in research (10,000+ model fits for LC-MVP and latent_trait models).
+- ChESSR-HMC burnin algorithm working & stable on tested built-in models & selected Stan models.
+- SNAPER-HMC burnin algorithm is not consistent/stable yet.
-- ⚠️ API still evolving
+- API still evolving.
-- ⚠️ Limited error handling
+- Limited error handling.
-- 🔨 Actively improving
+- Actively improving.

 BayesMVP uses a highly-efficient, recently proposed state-of-the-art HMC algorithm called SNAPER Hamiltonian Monte Carlo (SNAPER-HMC; Sountsov & Hoffman et al, 2022) to sample the posterior distribution.
 Furthermore, depending on the model (and if the user enables this experimenal option), it also makes use of diffusion-pathspace HMC (Beskos et al, 2013) for models which have high-dimensional guassian latent variables.